kawaleo/kawaleo/README.md

 HTML was my third "language" as I learned it to make websites.
 After a month of learning HTML, I began learning CSS and now I'm fluent in both after approximately one month.
 As I ventured into web development, I began learning Javascript, spending two months on it.
 I then learned NodeJS and some of its features, which took about four months.

+After HTML I learned Python which only took a few days, there's not much to say there.
+I don't really like it.

 My latest discovery was Rust, which I learned about from YouTube and decided to give it a try.
 I've been using Rust ever since and have put it into practice by making my own programming language, CLI tools, and even creating crates on crates.io.
 Although I haven't yet completed the Rust book, I find it awesome and enjoy using it.

 For text editing, I used to use VSCode but eventually moved on to Neovim for its customizability and efficiency.
 Although it had a high learning curve and took a while to customize, I eventually got it working to my liking.